Tuffy Leemans: Personal life

 In June 1937, after his great rookie season, Leemans married Theodora Rinaldi at St. Michael's Catholic Church in Silver Spring, Maryland.
 They remained married for 41 years (until Leemans' death) had two children, Joseph, who died in 1977, and Diane, who passed in 2023.

 Leemans and his wife lived in Silver Spring, Maryland.
 Leemans operated a duckpin bowling alley known as Tuffy Leemans' Glenmont Lanes.
-He also operated a laundry and dry cleaning business in the Washington, D. C., and Silver Spring dating back to and following his years as a football player.
+He also operated a laundry and dry cleaning business in the Washington, D. C., Silver Spring area dating back to and following his years as a football player.
 He was also active in the DC Touchdown Club and was elected as the organization's president in 1956.

 Leemans' weight rose in his later years to 300 pounds from his playing weight of 180 pounds.
 In January 1979, less than six months after his induction into the Pro Football Hall of Fame, Leemans died from a heart attack at age 66 at his condominium in Hillsboro Beach, Florida.
 He was interred at Gate of Heaven Cemetery in Silver Spring.